kiwidamien/StackedTurtles/content/metrics/bad_names.md

 As Netscape Designer Phil Karlton stated:
 > There are two hard problems in Computer Science: cache invalidation and naming things.

-This article clamed that the traditional names for binary classification (TP/FP/TN/FN) were problematic, as they require some thought to determine what the "positive" and "negative" refer to: the state of the clasifier (whether the "alarm" goes off or not) or the state of the observation (whether the case in question was _actually_ positive or negative).
+This article clamed that the traditional names for binary classification (TP/FP/TN/FN) are problematic, as they require some thought to determine what the "positive" and "negative" refer to: the state of the clasifier (whether the "alarm" goes off or not) or the state of the observation (whether the case in question was _actually_ positive or negative).
 Alternative (but non-standard) names were put forward to try and simplify how we reason about these terms.

 ## Related Articles

-* Chad Scherrer's artice on Precision and Recall as conditional probabilities [_Confusion confusion_](https://cscherrer.github.io/post/confusion-confusion/)
 * [Interview Practice with Precision and Recall]() (to come)
 * [These aren't the metrics you're looking for]() (to come)

+## References

+* Chad Scherrer's artice on Precision and Recall as conditional probabilities [_Confusion confusion_](https://cscherrer.github.io/post/confusion-confusion/)
+* Don Norman's [_The Design of Everyday Things_](https://www.amazon.com/Design-Everyday-Things-Revised-Expanded-ebook/dp/B00E257T6C/ref=sr_1_1?keywords=dan+norman&qid=1559371585&s=books&sr=1-1), which discusses how people will tolerate poor design and poor naming.